 Once I realized this was a real thing, I emailed her back and we scheduled a chat.

-And then I was nervous as all get out.
+And then I was nervous.
+Very.

 Lesson 4: I’m clueless